Ariiies/corpy/README.md

 **Corpy** is a minimalist Python library for quantitative analysis of text corpora.
 Designed for efficient processing of document collections, it provides essential metrics about vocabulary and word distribution.

+## 🎯 Purpose

+The true value of **Corpy** lies in its simplicity and complete independence.
+It is an elegant, lightweight, and educational piece of code that demonstrates how text analysis can be performed using pure Python, without relying on external libraries.
+Corpy is like a Swiss Army knife: lightweight, portable, and perfect for quick scripts, restricted environments, or teaching basic text processing concepts.
+You can take it anywhere without hassle.

+### 🚫 Restricted Environments: One of Its Greatest Strengths

+Corpy truly shines in scenarios where installing external dependencies is not possible or not desirable, such as:

+- **Serverless Functions (AWS Lambda, Google Cloud Functions):** Keeping the deployment package small and free of complex dependencies reduces costs and startup times.
+- **Embedded Systems or IoT:** Ideal for devices with very limited resources (memory, storage), where installing large libraries is not feasible.
+- **Secure or Corporate IT Environments:** Perfect for settings where installing third-party packages is restricted or prohibited by security policies.

+Corpy is the ideal tool for those seeking efficiency, portability, and clarity in text analysis.

 ## 📖 Simple usage example
 **Import and create a Corpy object** using a list of strings as an input parameter for the Corpy class
 ```python